 Designed for the student who wants to learn or improve skills in one or more of the following skill areas: mathematics, reading, study skills, writing, and computer literacy.
-Specific instructional units are identified based on diagnostic test results and student goals; assignment to an appropriate ALM, ALR, ALS, or ALW course is completed by a lab instructor.
-Individualized instruction is provided on a small-group basis.
+Specific instructional units are identified based on diagnostic test results and student goals; assignment to an appropriate course is completed by a lab instructor.
+Individualized instruction is provided on a smallgroup basis.
 Grades are determined by conference attendance, weekly evaluation, completion of assigned work and passing mastery tests.
-ALM, ALR, ALS, and ALW credits do not apply toward A.A., A.S., A.E.S., A.F.A., or A.G.S. degree programs.
+ALH, ALM, ALR, ALS, ALV, and ALW credits do not apply toward A.A., A.S., A.E.S., A.F.A., or A.G.S. degree programs.

-■Applied Learning Skills- Assistive Technology
+Applied Learning Skills- Assistive Technology